conradakunga/Blog/_posts/2025-08-08-building-a-simple-password-generator-in-c-net-part-5-generating-memorable-passwords.md

 We can see one word is being capitalized at random.

-In our next post, we will look at how to wire this to the console application.
+In our next post, we will look at **how to wire this implementation to the console application**.

 ### TLDR